ultra x mexico

 Competitors should arrive in Chihuahua on or before Saturday 7th November, where they will transfer to their accommodation in the city.
 Those that wish to stay in the race hotel will have the option to book this when registering.

-Mandatory kit checks, race registration, and safety briefings will take place at the race hotel in the centre of Chihuahua at 9am.
+Race welcome, safety briefings, and mandatory kit checks will take place at the race hotel in the centre of Chihuahua at 09:00.
 All competitors are then transferred to the “Magic Town” of Creel and to the first campsite, where the race will start the following morning.

 On Saturday morning, all competitors are transferred back to Chihuahua from Batopilas, stopping off for food in Creel and La Posta.
 For those with Saturday evening flights, we will arrive in Chihuahua at approximately 18:00.